Do You Need a Children’s Dentist for Emergencies in Lincoln, NE?

-Most dental emergencies that occur in children, which require emergency pediatric dental care Lincoln, NE are from trauma.
+Most dental emergencies that occur in children that require a children’s dentist for emergencies in Lincoln, NE are from trauma.
 Frequently, this occurs from sports, activities, or from teeth with large cavities that have become infected.
 Below are some of the most common dental emergencies seen in children and advice on what parents can do to help until their child can be seen by a family or children’s emergency dentist in Lincoln, NE .

 For teeth that have been fractured, make sure to clean the area with antiseptic and a clean cloth.
 Apply an ice pack if needed for swelling and pain.
-Dental wax can be applied to any sharp edges to prevent cuts on the lips or tongue until the child can receive emergency pediatric dental care Lincoln, NE.
+Dental wax can be applied to any sharp edges to prevent cuts on the lips or tongue until the child can see a children’s dentist for emergencies in Lincoln, NE.

 For soft-tissue injuries like a lip or tongue that has been bitten or injured, carefully clean the area with a clean cloth and antiseptic solution.
 Next, be sure to apply pressure on the bleeding area.
 You may apply an ice pack to reduce swelling.
 If bleeding continues for more than 25 minutes, the child needs emergency medical care.

 For soft tissue sores or ulcerations like canker sores, the child can rinse with an oral cleanser, and Orabase paste or Orajel can temporarily reduce discomfort.
 Usually, canker sores look like white lesions and occur on the inside of the cheeks, under the tongue, or sometimes on the gums.
-If the sores do not improve or go away within two weeks, the child should receive emergency pediatric dental care Lincoln, NE.
+If the sores do not improve or go away within two weeks, the child should seek a children’s dentist for emergencies in Lincoln, NE.

 Learn about how thumb sucking and pacifiers affect children

 Some kids may be dealing with a cut on the gums.
 This can occur from brushing or flossing too hard, eating sharp foods, or an injury to the face.
-Usually, gum cuts heal on their own within two weeks, but occasionally they need emergency pediatric dental care Lincoln, NE.
+Usually, gum cuts heal on their own within two weeks, but occasionally they need to see a children’s dentist for emergencies in Lincoln, NE.
 If the cut is minor, carefully rinse with antiseptic and apply pressure with a clean cloth.
 You may also apply an ice pack to the face or give the child a popsicle to help reduce swelling.

 If the bleeding does not stop after a period of 15-20 minutes, make an appointment for pediatric emergency dental care with your children’s emergency dentist in Lincoln, NE.
 Sometimes gum cuts require stitches to close the wound.